gallegosmia/hr-management-system-cloud/README.md

-# HR Management System - Digital 201 File
+# HR Management System - Digital 201 Filer

 A comprehensive, secure, web-based HR Management System designed specifically for Philippine companies with a focus on Digital 201 File Management.